LHKLKJ/localgpt/SOURCE_DOCUMENTS/health_information_systems_epub.md

 Entities are excerpts of the real or conceivable world.

-Think back to the “Russo example” from Sect.
-1.​4.
+Think back to the "Russo example" from Sect.
+1.4.
 After his stay in the hospital, Mr. Russo’s GP Dr. Andersson receives discharge letters from both Ploetzberg Hospital and the Kreikebohm Rehabilitation Centre.
-The “patient Mr. Russo” and the “discharge letter for Mr. Russo from 2020-08-15” are examples of entities.
+The "patient Mr. Russo" and the "discharge letter for Mr. Russo from 2020-08-15" are examples of entities.

-`An entity type is the set of virtual or physical entities that have certain properties in common (e.g., “discharge letter” or “patient”).`
+`An entity type is the set of virtual or physical entities that have certain properties in common (e.g., "discharge letter" or "patient").`

-Entity types form a “unit of thought” when talking about similar entities.
+Entity types form a "unit of thought" when talking about similar entities.
-Thus, both the discharge letter for Mr. Russo and a discharge letter for another patient, Mrs. Smith, belong to the same entity type “discharge letter” and share the same properties such as sending date, author, and recipient.
+Thus, both the discharge letter for Mr. Russo and a discharge letter for another patient, Mrs. Smith, belong to the same entity type "discharge letter" and share the same properties such as sending date, author, and recipient.

 For the sake of simplicity, we sometimes take entity types as representatives of the covered entities and their data.
-If, during certain information-processing activities (e.g., admitting patients), data on entities (e.g., name of patients’ hometown) is used and interpreted, we simply say that the entity type “patient” is used during administrative admission of a patient.
+If, during certain information-processing activities (e.g., admitting patients), data on entities (e.g., name of patients’ hometown) is used and interpreted, we simply say that the entity type "patient" is used during administrative admission of a patient.
-In this sense, the entity type “discharge letter” is updated during medical discharge.
+In this sense, the entity type "discharge letter" is updated during medical discharge.
-We will also simply say “data on entity type X” if we mean the data describing entities of entity type X (e.g., “data on entity type ‘patient’” means data on patients).
+We will also simply say "data on entity type X" if we mean the data describing entities of entity type X (e.g., "data on entity type ‘patient’" means data on patients).

 `An information-processing function is the class of similar activities which update or use entity types.
 Due to their similarity for all patients in a health care facility, the above-mentioned information-processing activities administrative admission and medical discharge can be considered information-processing functions.`